Seteeri/Particle/README.md

 not simply numbers and text but much more, and users need an interface that can cut across all domains.

-It aims to integrate Wayland/X which would provide windows as planes in space, effectively making Protoform a "meta-manager" around the desktop.
+It aims to integrate Wayland/X initially by provide the desktop as a plane (window) in 3D space, effectively making Protoform a "meta-manager" around the desktop.
+Later, Protoform could be extended to allow windows to exist in 3D space.
-This would allow grouping windows into a single plane with the plane representing the conventional desktop, e.g. Weston running on Weston/etc., or have windows existing in the environment in free space.

 The target audience consists of programmers, developers, system administrators, power users and the like.
 It is designed for workstations